The Univalence Principle: Structure of this work

-\Cref{sec:general-theory} is dedicated to \emph{diagram theories} and their \emph{models}.
-Before defining these notions in general, we start out, in \Cref{sec:folds-cats}, by considering an example diagram theory in detail: the theory of categories.
+Before defining diagram theories in general, we start out, in \cref{sec:folds-cats}, by considering an example diagram theory in detail: the theory of categories.
 We compare there our notion of model of the theory of categories with a more traditional definition of categories, our notion of indiscernibility of objects in a model with categorical isomorphism, and equivalence of models with categorical equivalence.
-In \Cref{sec:folds-signatures-two}, we introduce \emph{diagram theories} and their \emph{models}.
-In \Cref{sec:indisc-folds}, we sketch our definitions of \emph{indiscernibility} and \emph{univalence} of models of a diagram theory.
-In \Cref{sec:hsip-folds}, we state our Univalence Principle, for the special case of diagram theories.
-Throughout this \lcnamecref{sec:general-theory}, most proofs, and even some definitions, are deferred to \Cref{sec:ho}, where we study a more general notion of signature (functorial signatures, \Cref{def:abstract_signature}) and their models.
+This chapter also serves to connect our work to existing ideas in the HoTT/UF literature, for those readers familiar with the latter.

+In \cref{sec:folds-signatures-two}, we introduce \emph{diagram theories} and their \emph{models}.
+Readers with backgrounds and interests in mathematical/categorical logic may want to pay special attention to this chapter, since it introduces the ``syntax'' and ``semantics'' of the system in which we will be stating our results.
+This system is different from traditional logic in certain ways, e.g., our signatures are best thought of as categories, our notion of ``proposition'' is defined ``semantically'' rather than syntactically, etc.